Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

 where $\hat \ell$ is measured from the point A, as shown in figure~\ref{fig:widthschematics}.

-Similar to the slab method, small values of the friction coefficient and the aspect ratio $\delta = \hat h_{\text{A}}/\hat \ell$ are of interest.
-The latter can be justified by the practical application of small wire diameters (less than a centimetre) and large reductions.
-For instance, applying a 100~$\mathrm{mm}$ roll diameter to an 8~$\mathrm{mm}$ wire diameter with a reduction of 30$\%$ results in an aspect ratio of $\delta = 0.37$, and a larger reduction or a smaller wire diameter would further decreases this value.
+Similar to the slab method, small values of the friction coefficient and the aspect ratio $\delta = \hA/\hat \ell$ are of interest.
+The latter can be justified by the practical application of small wire diameters (less than a centimetre) and large roll diameter.
+The roll diameter, wire diameter, and reduction ratio vary significantly depending on the desired reduction, material, and application.
+Reported values in the literature span a wide range, with roll diameters between 75–1600~$\mathrm{mm}$, wire diameters between 0.5–13~$\mathrm{mm}$, and single-pass reduction ratios between 10$\%$-70$\%$, obtained either experimentally or through FE simulations~\citep{kazeminezhad2005width,vallellano2008analysis,hwang2021influence}.
+Consequently, the corresponding aspect ratio, $\delta$, also covers a broad range.
+For instance, applying a 100~$\mathrm{mm}$ roll diameter to a 7.96~$\mathrm{mm}$ wire diameter with a reduction of 33$\%$ results in an aspect ratio of $\delta = 0.38$, and a larger roll diameter or a smaller wire diameter would further decrease this value.
+The friction coefficient, $\mu$, is typically reported between 0.09–0.3 in wire-rolling studies~\citep{lin2008finite,lee2018development}, suggesting that $\mu$ is of the same order of magnitude as $\delta$.
 We also assume that the width, $\hat b(\hat x)$, is of the same order of magnitude as the thickness.
 This is clearly true for the initially cylindrical wire, and becomes less true the wider the wire becomes during rolling.
-We therefore scale the lateral distance $\hat z$ with the initial sheet half-thickness, $\hat h_{\text{A}}$, so that $\hat z = \hat h_\mathrm{A} z$.
-In this way, with the assumption of the rectangular cross-section without considering barreling, $z$ varies between $-b(x)$ and $b(x)$ where $b(x) = \hat b(\hat x)/ \hat h_{\text{A}} $.
+We therefore scale the lateral distance $\hat z$ with the initial sheet half-thickness, $\hA$, so that $z = \hat z/\hA$.
+In this way, with the assumption of the rectangular cross-section without considering barreling, $z$ varies between $-b(x)$ and $b(x)$ where $b(x) = \hat b(\hat x)/ \hA $.